 The lesson learned?
 “If I don’t promote myself, no one else will,” Bowling says.
 “I’m the expert on me and my story.”

-To master the art of tooting your own horn like Bowling, check out these six techniques geared toward helping you build a personal brand that projects confidence—not arrogance—and will make others pay attention.
+To master the art of self-promotion, check out these six techniques geared toward helping you build a personal brand that projects confidence — not arrogance — and will make others pay attention.

 Before you can talk about your accomplishments, you have to pinpoint what they are.

-This way, when you're ready to start self-promoting—more on that later!—you'll know exactly what to highlight, says Leonard Lang, Ph.D., a career coach at Beard Avenue Coaching in Minneapolis, and the author of “Guide to Lifework.”
+This way, when you're ready to start self-promoting, you'll know exactly what to highlight, says Leonard Lang, Ph.D., a career coach at Beard Avenue Coaching in Minneapolis, and the author of “Guide to Lifework.”

 This can be especially helpful when you're preparing for a performance review, Lang says, since that's a time when you know your contributions will be evaluated.
 Plus, it's an opportunity to position yourself for the promotion or raise you’re after.